 Chopped Greek Pasta Salad with tangy feta dressing comes together in just 30 minutes.
-Enjoy this make-ahead, healthy pasta salad for cookouts, potlucks, or easy weekday lunches.
+Enjoy this make-ahead pasta salad for cookouts, potlucks, or easy weekday lunches.

 Why You'll Love this Chopped Greek Pasta Salad:

 This 30 minute pasta salad includes everything there is to love about a traditional Greek salad with a fun twist.
-It’s perfect for cookouts, potlucks, weekday lunches, and everything in between.
+It's perfect for entertaining or make-ahead weekday meals.

-Of all possible salad combinations, Greek salads will forever be my favorite.
-I probably eat a fully loaded Greek salad at least once a week and they never get old to me.
-I mean, loads of fresh veggies with briny olives, salty feta and zippy vinaigrette dressing?
-I’m just saying, the Greek Gods knew what they were doing.
+What's not to love about loads of fresh veggies with briny olives, salty feta and zippy vinaigrette dressing?
+Clearly the Greek Gods knew what they were doing.

 This recipe is really more of a outline in which you can add or omit any of the ingredients you wish.
 Here's what you need:

 - Pasta: I like using a smaller shape, such as ditalini or cavatelli (small shells pictured above).
 This ensures most of the ingredients are similar in size, which is part of the appeal of a "chopped" salad.